 In 2016, leaders from Alcami and UNCW met to discuss potential opportunities to work together on biopharmaceutical projects.
-Many of Alcami’s Wilmington employees are UNCW graduates, and Alcami has a long history working with the university on employee education programs and pharmaceutical projects.
-Steve Fontana, JD, from UNCW’s Office of Intellectual Property and Commercialization; UNCW Chancellor Dr. Jose V. Sartarelli, and Alcami President and Chief Executive Officer (CEO) Dr. Stephan Kutzer initiated conversations that resulted in the development of the present partnership.
+Many of Alcami’s Wilmington employees are UNCW graduates, and Alcami has held a long history of commitment to the university on employee education programs and pharmaceutical projects.
+Steve Fontana, JD, from UNCW’s Office of Intellectual Property and Commercialization; UNCW Chancellor Dr. Jose V. Sartarelli, and Alcami leaders initiated conversations that resulted in the development of the present partnership.

 “Alcami professionals have the expertise to prepare students for careers in the biopharmaceutical industry, and the executive leadership of Alcami and UNCW developed a plan to offer courses to students.
 Both sides are benefitting from this partnership,” said Jonna Clark, Alcami Scientific Advisor and liaison for university relations.
 “UNCW graduates employed at Alcami have a broader understanding of the pharmaceutical industry that will accelerate their careers.
 These employees will start their careers understanding the importance of regulatory compliance, safety, quality, honesty, and integrity in the industry.”